-Etiology is unclear, but recurrent aphthous stomatitis (RAS) tends to run in families.
+Etiology is unclear, but RAS tends to run in families.
 The damage is predominately T–cell-mediated.
 Cytokines, such as IL-2, IL-10, and particularly TN-alpha, play a role.

 Predisposing factors include

 Foods, particularly chocolate, coffee, peanuts, eggs, cereals, almonds, strawberries, cheese, and tomatoes